‘Same Same but Different’ Guide to Best Things to Do in Bangkok, Thailand.

 The spectacular royal Grand Palace in the heart of Old Bangkok is the official seat of the Kingdom of Thailand, and the former Kingdom of Siam.

 The royal complex represents the heart of Bangkok and Thailand.
-The Grand Palace complex covers several buildings, halls ad gardens on the area of about 22 ha at the heart of the Rattanakosin Island (the historic area of the Old Bangkok).
+The Grand Palace complex covers several buildings, halls ad gardens on an area of about 22 ha at the heart of the Rattanakosin Island (the historic area of the Old Bangkok).